 Entry: this is where the character’s description is written.
 Who are they, what are they doing, how do they fit inside the world you’ve created.

-Age: this text field allows both numbers and text (like very old).
+Age: this text field allows both numbers and text (ie “super-duper old”).

 Dead: Selecting this option will add a small skull icon to the character’s name in various lists and interfaces.